-Following your application, we will first scrutinize your documents for completeness, and then for fulfillment of our selection criteria.
-In case of a positive evaluation, we will provide brief written feedback on your (usually: short) proposal, and invite you for a first meeting where we will discuss your proposal in detail.
-We expect you to take this feedback to heart, and include it into a revised an extended thesis plan (the long proposal) that sketches a first complete outline of your thesis as well as how you intend to complete it.
-Given sufficient progress, we will discuss this document with you in a second meeting, however, please note that we will begin this meeting by us registering your thesis-coming for a second meeting means you have to write your thesis with us.
+Following your application, we will first scrutinize your documents for completeness, and then for fulfillment of our selection criteria (see above).
+In case of a positive evaluation, we will provide brief written feedback on your (usually: short) proposal, and ask you to extend it.
+We expect you to take this initial feedback to heart, and include it into a revised an extended thesis plan (the long proposal) that sketches a first complete outline of your thesis as well as how you intend to complete it.
+Given sufficient progress, we will discuss this document with you in a first in-person meeting, however, please note that we will begin this meeting by us registering your thesis-coming for this meeting means you have to write your thesis with us.

 Over the course of your thesis, we will provide feedback on a case-by-case basis.
-For each thesis, we will have at least one progress meeting.
-For empirical work, we will further provide feedback on core documents (interview guidelines, surveys, etc.).
+Specifically, the Bavarian State Government calculates with us spending (everything included, even grading!) about 2.5h on a B.Sc. thesis and about 5h on a Master's thesis.
+We strongly advise you that you use this time wisely.
+That means that, for each thesis, we will have at least one progress meeting on top of the feedback meeting.
+For empirical work, we suggest you plan for time to receive feedback on core documents (interview guidelines, surveys, etc.).
 In addition, we offer each student the opportunity for a feedback meeting after the completion of their thesis.
 While our job is of course to advise you, we will take strict note of the amount of advice we provide and its importance to your successful thesis completion.
 Should we realize that it is in fact us who are writing your thesis, this will negatively reflect on your grade.
+For example, we will not "double-check" a final draft.
 Of course, we will make sure to signal the emergence of such a situation well in advance, so when in doubt, do not hesitate to get in touch with us.